ThibauldMichel/DADA2_Phyloseq/readme.md

 ### 1. Download the scripts

 #### a.
 Windows operating system
-If you are working in a Windows environment, the directories of the pipeline can be downloaded using the **<> Code** button located in the pipeline [Github page](https://github.com/ThibauldMichel/DADA2_Phyloseq).
+If you are working in a Windows environment the pipeline can be downloaded on your local computer using the Github repository.
+Go to the [Github page](https://github.com/ThibauldMichel/DADA2_Phyloseq) and press the **<> Code** button located at the top of the screen.
 You can then copy/paste the directories and files downloaded in the folder of your choice.

 #### b.
 UNIX-based environment (Mac OS or Linux)
 On a BASH shell similar to the linux terminal used to access a remote server, you can use *Git* to install the pipeline.